Mark-Noble/FTeik-Eikonal-Solver/README.md

 # FTeik-Eikonal-Solver

-FTeik 2D and 3D Eikonal solver to compute first arrival traveltimes in a heterogeneous isotropic velocity model, with the possibility to use different grid spacing in all directions.
+FTeik: 2D and 3D Eikonal solver to compute first arrival traveltimes in a heterogeneous isotropic velocity model, with the possibility to use different grid spacing in all directions.

 ## Reference paper
 Detailed implementation of local operator and global propagation scheme implemented in these subroutines come form the paper of : M. Noble, A. Gesret and N. Belayouni, 2014, Accurate 3-D finite difference computation of traveltimes in strongly heterogeneous media, Geophys.J.Int.,199,(3),1572-158.